How We Found the Root Cause of Our Baby’s Eczema

 • Putting him to sleep in his car seat so he’d be surrounded by tight cushions

-I was even in the market for a gadget that you attached to the baby’s crib and it would make it feel like the baby was riding in a car.
+I was even eyeing a gadget that you attach to the baby’s crib to make it feel like the baby was riding in a car.

 The Rash Begins